TheNeuronProject/ef.js/README.md

 ```

 ## ef.js template language (EFML) format
 ef.js templates are **very strict to indents**.
-Only tabs are allowed.
 Wrong indents could lead to a parsing error.

 Here is an example template.